Proposal Team Structure: Research Reveals Top Roles and When to Hire

 How to Predict Bid Team Size

-Research shows that proposal teams tend to expand proportionally with the size of their company.
+Research shows that team size tends to expand proportionally with the size of the company.

-For example: small and mid-size companies (<100 to 250) have an average team size of 4 people, while enterprise organizations (5,001+) have an average team size of 12 people.
+For example, small and mid-size companies (<100 to 250) have an average team size of 4 people, while enterprise organizations (5,001+) have an average team size of 13 people.

 Benefits of RFP Software for Growing Teams